 New for Ver1.4, this window only appears on Single board CPi-2's.
 If you have only 1 coilpack then the setting needs to be 1.
 If your Single CPi-2 is driving two coilpacks to run all 8 spark plugs on a 4 cylinder engine then this setting must be set to 2.
-This window does not appear on Dual CPi-2's because each board only ever drives a single coilpack so there is no need for this selection in this case.
+This window does not appear on Dual CPi-2's because each board only ever drives a page for this collection in this case.

+single coilpack so there is no need for this selection in this case.